← Back to Home

 Medium Risk

 Mix of shares, bonds, and property.
 Moderate dividend income with balanced growth.
-Suitable for members 10-20 years from retirement (45-55).
+Often chosen by members 10-20 years from retirement (45-55).

 Typical Return: 5-8% p.a. | Dividend Yield Component: 1.5-3%